You Can Have Your Own Rustic, Luxurious “Great Camp”

 Almost hidden within the heavily forested property, Gatehouse Complex features an amazing stone arch at the gate topped with a roof with exposed wood beams (photo credit: Santanoni Preserve - Gatelodge by Mwanner under license CC BY-SA 3.0).

-• The Farm Complex featured barns, four farmhouses, workers cottages, stone creamery, workshop, chicken house, kennels, smoke house, and service buildings.
+• The Farm Complex featured barns, four farmhouses, workers cottages, stone creamery, a workshop, a chicken house, kennels, a smoke house, and service buildings.
 Santanoni had one of the largest family farm operations in the Adirondacks.
-It supplied the camp with all the meat and produce it needed.
+It supplied the camp with all the meat and produced it needed.

 The rustic look is maintained throughout Camp Santanoni.
 The workers’ cottages featured large stone foundations and posts, wraparound porches with thick log posts supporting the Saltbox roof, and dormer windows (photo credit: Santanoni Preserve - Herdsmans Cottage by Mwanner under license CC BY-SA 3.0).